SahilK-027/LeetCode/1657. Determine if Two Strings Are Close/README.md

-# Determine if String Halves Are Alike
+#  Determine if Two Strings Are Close
 ## Description

 Two strings are considered close if you can attain one from the other using the following operations: